iter8consulting/iter8consulting.github.io/_posts/2023-11-16-my-driving-force.md

 tags: [software, consultant, financial freedom]
 ---

+> Written and illustrated with the help of generative AI.
+{: .prompt-info }

 The year was 2019, and as an economics student on the verge of graduating from the School of Economics at Lund University, I faced professional uncertainty.
 The dream of working at an investment bank with its enticing salaries and big deals was there, but the long working hours and the competitive, status-driven environment seemed to threaten my personal well-being.
 Moreover, the industry showed signs of stagnation.

 ![A young student, deeply thoughtful, stands in the historic and prestigious campus of the